yangchenyun/yangchenyun.github.com/source/_posts/2013-07-06-value-objects-explained-with-ruby.markdown

 The `usd` money value object is changed during its life cycle due to the changes to its `@amount` field.

-The public setter method `amount=` violates the rule because When it is called on a value object, the value object shifts from its original value.
+The public setter method `amount=` violates the rule because When it is called, the value shifts from the object's original one.

 The correct approach to create variants of value objects is to implement the setter method to initialize a new value object instead of modifying the current one: